AnkitParichha2004/delta-demo-/README.md

 # delta-demo-
-this is a demofor git andgithub class
+this is a demofor git andgithub class.